codecowboydotio/codecowboy/content/kubernetes/microk8s.md

 The installation is very easy and similarly low touch as the other distributuions I've looked at so far.

+I even got very self indulgent and did another video, you can see it [here](https://youtu.be/LEOHbhw7pmY)

 ### Single Node Cluster

 Single node cluster installation is really easy if you use the defaults.